 (8/13/2021) The Farm to Fork Street Festival will be held this year on Friday, September 17 (4:00 p.m. to 9:00 p.m.) and Saturday September 18 (11:00 a.m. to 9:00 p.m.).

 All staff, vendors and attendees will be required to show proof of COVID-19 vaccination or a negative COVID-19 test conducted within 72 hours of the event.
 All beverage ticket booths will be cashless this year.
 Only credit cards will be accepted.

 Masks are recommended but not required per state guidelines.

 (2/14/21) Links added.

 (9/16/19) Broken link deleted.

 Comments on the Sacramento Farm-to-Fork Festival?

-Did you attend the Farm-To-Fork Festival?
+Have you attended the Farm-To-Fork Street Festival?
 What do you like best and/or least about this annual event?

 Subscribe to SacramentoRevealed.com to receive the weekly (with an occasional hiatus) newsletter direct to your inbox!
 Comments are welcome.